J535D165/data-matching-software/README.md

 - [Record Linkage](https://cran.r-project.org/web/packages/RecordLinkage/index.html) - Provides functions for linking and de-duplicating data sets.
 Methods based on a stochastic approach are implemented as well as classification algorithms from the machine learning domain. `GPL-3.0` `R`
 - [RELAIS](http://www.istat.it/en/tools/methods-and-it-tools/processing-tools/relais) - RELAIS (REcord Linkage At IStat) is a toolkit providing a set of techniques for dealing with record linkage projects.
 IStat is the main producer of official statistics in Italy. `EUPL-1.1` `R/Java`
 - [The Link King](http://www.the-link-king.com/) - The Link King’s graphical user interface (GUI) makes record linkage and unduplication easy for beginning and advanced users.
 The software requires a SAS license. `SAS`

-## Commercial

-- [DataMatch (by Data Ladder)](https://dataladder.com/data-matching-software/) - Affordable comprehensive toolkits for deduplication, standardization, and fuzzy matching.
-- [Dedupe.io (by DataMade)](https://dedupe.io/) - Commercial implementation of Dedupe.
-Dedupe.io matches records in the cloud and provides a browser-based GUI for contructing training data.

 ## Outdated/ no longer available